The

 Technology Division of the U.S. Department of Energy.
 And all silicon

-cells used in space to power satellites use silver in the form of evaporated
+cells used in space to power satellites use silver in the form of

-conductive silver, which also enhances reflection of the sunlight, is
+electric current.
+The conductive silver, which also enhances reflection

-applied in the form of a glass paste with a minimum of 90 percent silver
+of the sunlight, is applied in the form of a glass paste with a

-along the top and across the bottom of the silicon crystal.
-When fired,
+minimum of 90 percent silver along the top and across the bottom

-the silver forms a complete circuit collecting solar energy and conducting
+circuit collecting solar energy and conducting it to the power supply

-it to the power supply line.
-A group of roofing-tile solar cells can
+line.
+A group of roofing-tile solar cells can generate sufficient

-reflector of thermal energy (after gold).
+of thermal energy (after gold).

 Water